djolertrk/seek-bug/README.md

 Let's have a chat with your debugger!

 `seek-bug` - an `LLDB` based debugger that uses `DeepSeek`.
+You can use it as a standalone tool, or as an LLDB plugin.
+The `DeepSeek` LLM is running on your machine.

 ## Build from source